kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - `--openshift $bool`, saying whether the hosting cluster is an OpenShift cluster.
-If so then a Route will be created to the kcp server; otherwise, an Ingress object will direct incoming TLS connections to the kcp server.
+If so then a Route will be created to the kcp server; otherwise, an Ingress object will direct incoming TLS connections to the space provider's server.
 The default is `false`.
-- `--external-endpoint $domain_name:$port`, saying how the kcp server will be reached from outside the cluster.
+- `--external-endpoint $domain_name:$port`, saying how the space provider's server will be reached from outside the cluster.
 The given domain name must be something that the external clients will resolve to an IP address where the cluster's Ingress controller or OpenShift router